-- In-date - Correctly labelled with the pupil's name and date of birth - Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage - Provided with the correct utensil for administering the medication - Within the expiry date - Details of any known allergies
+- In-date - Correctly labelled with the pupil's name and date of birth

+- Provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage - Provided with the correct utensil for administering the medication - Within the expiry date - Details of any known allergies

-The school will show discretion regarding over the counter medication e.g. supporting pain relief for a broken arm.
+The school will show discretion regarding over the counter medication e.g. supporting pain relief for a broken arm, or to manage the symptoms of a mild to moderate allergy e.g. hay fever.